-Though I hate to admit it, I think about my personal style quite a lot.
+I love thinking about my personal style.
 What to wear, where to buy it, why I wear it, and what it all means.
-These are the thoughts that run through my mind.
+These are the thoughts that run through my mind on a daily basis.

 A while back Rubyellen from Cakies wrote a post about her personal style, which inspired me to write about my own minimalist style.

 To sum up it up in three words, I’d say my style is classic, minimal, and comfortable.

 Ever since I met the monsieur, my style has become increasing classic.
 Not really sure if it’s his French upbringing or the fact that he’s a designer who loves clean lines, but his impeccable taste has definitely influenced my shopping purchases.